akarui2004/go-for-it/README.md

 - Project will have: uuid, title, position, create_at, updated_at, deleted_at
 - Project may be have multiple tags (**will implement in the future**)
 - Project belongs to user

-### Priority
-- Will have 4 master priority and can't be CRUD this.
-- 4 master priority: low, normal, high, highest
-- Priority belongs to user
-- Priority will have: uuid, user_id, title, color, is_master, created_at, updated_at, deleted_at

 ### Task
 - CRUD a task